Visiting Alice Hyde

-- Labor and Delivery: One designated support person that can pass the pre-screening process is allowed on birthing units, extending through the post-partum stay on the mother-baby unit.
-This person may stay the night.
+- Labor and Delivery: Two designated support people that can pass the pre-screening process are allowed on birthing units, extending through the post-partum stay on the mother-baby unit.
+One support person may stay the night.
 The designated support person must wear their mask whenever they leave the patient’s room or when hospital staff enter the patient’s room.
 Trained doulas are permitted as an additional support person.
 If an infant is required to stay after the mother is discharged, visitation should follow the pediatric guideline.

 Pediatrics: Parents are not considered ‘visitors’ but are rather considered essential support persons.
-Two parents/guardians: only one is permitted at a time, and either one may accompany pediatric patients for their entire stay.
+Two parents/guardians may accompany a pediatric patient for their entire stay.